g4eml/Langstone-Mouse/README.md

 Aduino Pro Micro boards are available for about £6 on ebay.
 Make sure you buy the 5V 16MHz version.

-The Rotary encoder needs to have quadrature outputs that are either open collectors or switches to ground.
+The Rotary encoder needs to have quadrature outputs that are either open collectors, switches to ground or TTL levels.

 Connections for the rotary encoder and switches are shown in the schematic.
+Pin numbers shown are as marked on the arduino board.

 ## Programming